• Skip to primary navigation

 • Vegetable stock - I use Better Than Bouillon Paste, Roasted Vegetable

-• Mustard - use a Dijon mustard
+• Mustard - use any kind of Dijon mustard.

 • Caraway seeds